cyface-de/android-energy-settings/README.md

 #### Problematic Manufacturer Warning

-Some manufacturers, e.g. Huawei, Xiaomi and Samsung, implement own energy settings which block your app from processing in background or which disable GPS location service.
+Some manufacturers, e.g. Huawei, Xiaomi and Samsung, implement individual energy settings which block your app from background processing or which disable the GPS location service.

 This method checks whether such a manufacturer was identified.